ruby-stha/Sentiment-Analysis--News-Data/README.md

 # Sentiment-Analysis--News-Data
 The prototype was initially developed during 24 hr hackathon, year: 2018 by the following team members.

 <b>Team Members: (in alphabetical order) <br/></b>
 Asmita Subedi, Mohan Singh Bomrel, Ruby Shrestha and Yashin Shekh

+After the hackathon, I have made some minor improvements over time.

 ## Background: